pimsmath/onlinecourses2020/content/courses/2025-2026/optimal-transport-theory-applications/index.md

 ### Registration
-Students at Canadian PIMS Member Universities may register through the [Western Deans Agreement](http://wcdgs.ca/western-deans-agreement.html).
+Students at Canadian PIMS Member Universities may register through the [Western Deans Agreement](http://wcdgs.ca/western-deans-agreement.html) for the "shadow course" offered at UBC (see registration details above).
 Students at UW may register directly for the UW course.
 Course codes and other registration details for students in either of these cases are listed in the registration section above.
 Students at other institutions should contact one of the instructors to attend the course as a non-registered student.

+### Class Schedule
+  * TBA

 ### Remote Participation
 Online instructions over Zoom.
 Written on a tablet.
 Notes will be provided.
 A